Queen's University Belfast

 - Bekijk op kaart

-The fine facade of the Main Building, designed by Charles Lanyon, conceals a quiet, restful ...
+Opened in 1849 the fine façade of the Main Lanyon Building, conceals a restful quadrangle.

-The fine facade of the Main Building, designed by Charles Lanyon, conceals a quiet, restful quadrangle.
-This was the original Queens College: the University has expanded throughout the immediate area, including all the houses on University Square, the imposing terrace to the left of the Lanyon Building.
+Opened in 1849 the fine façade of the Main Lanyon Building, designed by Sir Charles Lanyon, conceals a quiet, restful quadrangle.
+This was the original Queen's College: the University has expanded throughout the immediate area, including all the houses on University Square, the imposing terrace to the left of the Lanyon Building.
 The Welcome Centre is a local tourist information point for students and prospective students to Queen's.
 As well as providing information about the University the staff can provide advice on what to see and do around Belfast and Northern Ireland.
 The centre also stocks an attractive choice of gifts and University memorabilia.
 Guided tours of the University, including the Great Hall, the Canada Room, the Council Chamber and the quadrangle are available throughout the year on request.
 Wheelchair access.